Skip to content

 Can I Feed Flowers of Sulfur to My Chickens?

-Is It Safe to Feed Flowers of Sulfur to Chickens?
+Is It Safe to Feed Flowers of Sulphur to Chickens?

-• Feeding too much sulfur is bad for chickens because it is hard for them to digest.
+• Feeding too much sulphur is bad for chickens because it is hard for them to digest.

 • It can lead to stomach problems, less food intake, or even poisoning.